A semiflexible polymer chain under geometrical restrictions: Only bulk behaviour and no surface adsorption: Introduction

-However, in present investigation, we have considered a linear semiflexible polymer chain confined in between two one dimensional stair shaped impenetrable surface (geometrical constraint) under good solvent condition and we have discussed adsorption phase transition behaviour of an infinitely long linear semiflexible polymer chain on the constraint(s).
-Such investigation may be useful to understand biological process of macromolecule and membrane interactions as well as such process of biotechnology as $DNA$ in micro-arrays and electrophoresis.
+However, in the present investigation, we consider an infinitely long-linear semiflexible polymer chain confined in between one dimensional two stair shaped impenetrable surfaces (geometrical constraints) under good solvent conditions and we discuss the conformational behaviour of the chain.
+Such an investigation may be useful to understand the behaviour of a macromolecule near a membrane as well as the behaviour of {\it DNA} in micro-arrays and electrophoresis.

-To analyze adsorption phase transition behaviour of the semiflexible chain, confined in between the constraints, we have chosen fully directed self avoiding walk model introduced by Privmann and his coworkers \cite{9} and used generating function technique to solve the model analytically for different values of spacing between the constraints.
-The results so obtained is used to discuss adsorption phase transition behaviour of the polymer chain on the stair shaped surface and also to compare the results obtained for adsorption transition of the polymer chain on a flat surface \cite{10,11}.

-Since, the constraint is an attractive surface, therefore,it contributes an energy $\epsilon_s$ ($<0$) for each step of the fully directed self avoiding walk making on the constraint.
-This leads to an increased probability defined by a Boltzmann weight $\omega=\exp(-\epsilon_s/k_BT)$ of making a step on the constraint ($\epsilon_s < 0$ or $\omega > 1$, $T$ is temperature and $k_B$ is the Boltzmann constant).
-The polymer chain gets adsorbed on the constraint at an appropriate value of $\omega$ or $\epsilon_s$.
-Therefore, transition between adsorbed to desorbed phase is marked by a critical value of adsorption energy $\epsilon_s$ or $\omega_c$.
-The crossover exponent ($\phi$) at the transition point is defined as, $N_s \sim N^{\phi}$, where $N$ is the total number of monomers in the chain while $N_s$ is the number of monomers adsorbed on the surface.
+\looseness=-1 To analyze the conformational behaviour of such semiflexible chains we have chosen a fully directed self-avoiding walk model introduced by Privmann and coworkers \cite{9a,9b} and have used a generating function technique to solve the model analytically for different values of the spacing between the constraints.
+The result so obtained is used to discuss the possibility of an adsorption phase transition behaviour of the polymer chain on the stair shaped geometrical constraints.
+Since the constraint is an attractive surface, it contributes an energy $\epsilon_\mathrm{s}$ ($<0$) for each step of the fully directed self-avoiding walk touching the constraint.
+This leads to an increased probability defined by a Boltzmann weight $\omega=\exp(-\epsilon_\mathrm{s}/k_\mathrm{B}T)$ of stepping on the constraint ($\epsilon_\mathrm{s} < 0$ or $\omega > 1$, $T$ is temperature and $k_\mathrm{B}$ is the Boltzmann constant).
+The polymer chain gets adsorbed on the constraint at an appropriate value of $\omega$ or $\epsilon_\mathrm{s}$.
+Therefore, the transition between an adsorbed to a desorbed phase is marked by a critical value of adsorption energy $\epsilon_\mathrm{s}$ or $\omega_\mathrm{c}$.

-In this paper, we have analytically solved fully directed self avoiding walk model to investigate dependency of adsorption transition point of an infinitely long linear semiflexible polymer chain when adsorption of the chain occurs on the constraint(s) and used the results so obtained to compare with the case when adsorption of a semiflexible polymer chain occurs on a flat surface \cite{10,11}.
+In this paper, we analytically solve the fully directed self-avoiding walk model to calculate the exact expression of the partition function of the chain when the chain has an attractive interaction either with one or both of the geometrical constraints.
+The results so obtained are compared with the case when the adsorption of a semiflexible polymer chain occurs on a flat surface \cite{10a,10b,10c,10d,10e,10f,11}.